xvzemin/tace/eqx/docs/source/equivariantx.rst

 -------------------------

 EquivariantX keeps the representation and channel axes separate.
-Unless an API explicitly says otherwise, a dense feature tensor has shape
+Unless an API explicitly says otherwise, the learnable feature has shape

 .. math::

    (\ldots,\ D_{\mathrm{irreps}},\ C),

-where the leading axes are arbitrary broadcastable batch axes, ``irreps.dim`` is the representation axis, and :math:`C` is the channel count.
+where the leading axes are batch axes,
+``irreps.dim`` is the representation axis, and :math:`C` is the channel count.
 Multiplicity belongs to :class:`Irreps`; channels belong to the layer.

-The grouped layout used by local :math:`O(2)` operations stores one tensor per irrep group:
+The layout used by local :math:`O(2)` operations:

 .. math::